osic/ref-impl/documents/osic-deploy.rst

 Begin PXE booting
 -----------------

 #.
-Set the servers to boot from PXE on the next reboot and reboot all of the
+Set the servers to boot from PXE on the next reboot.
+Reboot all of the
    servers with the following command (if the deployment host is in ``ilo.csv``, you will want to remove it from the file so you do not reboot the host running the LXC container).
-Change ``USERNAME`` and ``PASSWORD`` to your servers iLO credentials before running the command:
+   Make sure you change ``USERNAME`` and ``PASSWORD`` to your server's iLO credentials before running the command:

    .. code:: ini